 about the vista teachers association scholarship fund

-The VTASF is virtually unique in California—a scholarship fund that rewards hundreds of students who don’t happen to be only our own dependents.
+The VTASF is virtually unique in California—a scholarship fund that rewards hundreds of students who are not only our own dependents.
 And every teacher in this Association can be proud of that fact.
 The students need your help NOW.

 As teachers we give so much time and effort to our students as they pass through our classes, from elementary school through high school.
 Indeed, it is our job to promote learning and motivate them to do their best.
 The VTASF allows us the added opportunity to provide some monetary encouragement to deserving students, a tangible demonstration of our support.

 All graduating seniors in VUSD are eligible for VTA Scholarships, as well as children of VTA members, regardless of where they attend high school.
 In addition, the Post-Secondary Scholarships are available only for college-age dependents of VTA members.
-In 2018 we were able to award 101 scholarships for a total of $43,700.
-Of this, $10,000 was awarded to children of VTA members.
-Over the past 30 years the VTASF has provided $800,000 to more than 2000 students, most of whom who had attended Vista schools since elementary school.
+In 2019 we were able to award 92 scholarships for a total of $38,300.
+Of this, $5,700 was awarded to children of VTA members.
+Over the past 32 years the VTASF has provided $838,000 to 2100 students, most of whom had attended Vista schools since elementary school.